cloudfoundry/routing-release/README.md

   - `schema` corresponds to `cf_mysql.mysql.seeded_databases[].name`
   - `username` corresponds to `cf_mysql.mysql.seeded_databases[].username`
   - `password` corresponds to `cf_mysql.mysql.seeded_databases[].password`

-#### Migrating from etcd

-For existing deployments of routing-release on versions prior to 0.141.0, there is a two-phase upgrade process to ensure a zero-downtime migration from etcd to a relational database.

-1. Upgrade to routing-release some version between 0.141.0 and 0.146.0, inclusive, but do not add the `routing_api.sqldb` properties which would trigger a migration.
-The migration depends on a change to routing-api whereby only one instance is active at a time; this is achieved using a lock in Consul.
-1. Then configure your manifest with the `routing_api.sqldb` property and redeploy routing-release.
-You may upgrade to the latest release version at the same time.

 ### Validation of TLS Certificates from Route Services and UAA